![]() |

 All that is required is that your EDC system can export clinical data in CDISC ODM format (most EDC systems do so).

-SDTM-ETL is completely "SAS®-free", i.e. unlike other solutions, you do not need an (expensive) SAS® license, nor do you need any statistical software.
+SDTM-ETL is completely "SAS®-free", i.e. unlike other solutions, you do not need an (expensive) SAS® license, nor do you need any other statistical software like R (or knowledge of one of these).

 SDTM-ETL comes with an extremely user-friendly graphical user interface, allowing to create most of the mappings by drag-and-drop or per mouseclick.
 At the same time, your define.xml (2.0 or 2.1) is generated automatically - details are to provided using intelligent wizards (no XML editing nor user-unfriendly Excel worksheets necessary).